-Tattooing is a controversial subject — some are all for it, others consider it an art form to be perfected and some think it’s repulsive.
-To each his own, but the fact remains that throughout history, tattoos have had (and in some cases still have) deep running cultural and social implications.
+Although it’s becoming more and more acceptable (at least in some parts of the world), tattooing is still a controversial subject — some are all for it, others consider it an art form to be perfected, and some think it’s repulsive.
+To each their own, but the fact remains that throughout history, tattoos have had (and in some cases still have) deep-running cultural and social implications.
 People around the globe have long marked their bodies to express cultural identity and community status; it is one method to connect to one’s ancestors or gods, to mark rites of passage, or even “wear” a permanent amulet.

 The term “tattoo” is believed to originate from the Polynesian “tatau”, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
 It’s a simple enough process, but the tattoo’s shapes, colors, and position on the body, taken together often hold an incredibly deep meaning throughout time.

 In New Guinea, the swirly tattoos on a Tofi woman’s face detail her family lineage, while in Cambodia monks display religious beliefs etched in ink on their chests.
 The Japanese Yakuza’s spectacular patterns or the US gang member’s sprawling tattoos can show affiliation, rank, or if the wearer has committed murder.
 The “Iceman” discovered in the Alps in 1991 was covered in tattoos, 85% of which line up with acupuncture points, says Dr. Lars Kurtak, world-renowned tattoo expert and anthropologist with the Repatriation Office of the National Museum of Natural History.

 “He appeared to have terrible arthritis.
 [The tattoos were] so dark, they seemed to be repeated applications and some of them he could not reach on his own,” he notes.